-If you work in the creative industry where color and image accuracy is paramount, such as photography or video editing, then you'll need a monitor that supports a variety of industry standards.
+Offering bright, clear and accurate colors is one requirement for the best business monitors.
+If you work in the creative industry where color and image accuracy is paramount, such as photo editing or for video editors, then you'll certainly need a monitor that supports a variety of industry standards.

 The Dell UltraSharp UP3218K is the best business monitor we've ever tried, however it won't be for everyone.
 The huge 32-inch screen and 8K resolution makes it perfect for photographers and video editors, and the amount of screen real estate that high resolution offers makes it an excellent productivity tool.
 The screen is professionally calibrated so it looks amazing out of the box, but be warned: this is a very expensive monitor.
 Depending on your business, this will either be a brilliant buy, or an expensive folly.